GamzMaka12/ABadMemUnit/README.md

 # Ramblings

 It appears it's a multistep compile.
 You have to compile ObjLink.exe properly then do the rest.
 I'm just not sure where to go from there.
-Stage 3 was never filled out in detail in grimdoomer's base reporitory for BadUpdate.
+Stage 3 was never filled out in detail in grimdoomer's base repository for BadUpdate.

 # Below is the aBadAvatar README